Course Content

 Module 5: Individual Project

-The final assessment for participants is a written paper on an RBC topic of their choice, linked to their professional work.
-The paper is to be completed over the course of the semester, with a presentation of findings at the end of the semester.
+The final assessment for participants is a written paper on an RBC topic related to their professional work.
+The paper is to be completed over the semester, and the findings will be presented at the end of the semester.

-In the following tables you can find the preliminary course dates for each module of the CAS RBC 2025.
-These dates are subject to change.
+In the tables below you find the provisional dates for the CAS RBC 2026.
+Be aware that session titles and dates are subject to change.

 Module 1: Introduction to RBC - Course Dates